 For instance, blockchain’s core feature of immutability means that data once entered, cannot be edited or deleted.
 This is incompatible with European laws such as the EU General Data Protection Regulation that gives citizens the right to request the omission of certain personal data.

-Once these issues are tackled, whether, through technological development or the introduction of new legal frameworks, blockchain-based applications for portability of personal data will flourish.
+Once these issues are tackled, whether through technological development or the introduction of new legal frameworks, blockchain-based applications and cryptocurrency exchange for portability of personal data will flourish.
+Explore B2Bx exchange review, which is one such platform regulated by the European Commission.

 Data and the Future